BelniakMedia/RemarryFilter/README.md

 # remarry Twig Filter plugin for Craft CMS 3.x
 ## Version 2.0.0

-**NOTE: If you happen to be using a 1.x version of this plugin I highly recommend that upgrade to the 2.x version.
+**NOTE: If you happen to be using a 1.x version of this plugin I highly recommend that you upgrade to the 2.x version.
 It _SHOULD_ be completely backwards compatible, and it has been completely rewritten.
 It is now much more robust and polished for public consumption.**

 ## Install Instructions